thanveer20/CRUD-with-SQL/README.md

 This project is a simple RESTful API for managing students using Spring Boot and JPA (Java Persistence API).
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on student entities.

 ## Features

-Add a new student
+- Add a new student
-Retrieve all students
+- Retrieve all students
-Retrieve a single student by ID
+- Retrieve a single student by ID
-Update a student's details
+- Update a student's details
-Delete a student
+- Delete a student

+## Running the Application Locally

+1. **Clone the repository** to your local machine:

 ## Running the Application Locally
 Clone the repository to your local machine: